d3/d3-interpolate/README.md

 ![rgb](https://cloud.githubusercontent.com/assets/230541/8027976/07e91580-0d58-11e5-8d3f-4c50f152a2e3.png)

 Returns an RGB color space interpolator between the two colors *a* and *b*.
-The colors *a* and *b* need not be in RGB; they will be converted to RGB using [rgb](#rgb).
+The colors *a* and *b* need not be in RGB; they will be converted to RGB using [color.rgb](https://github.com/d3/d3-color#rgb).
 The return value of the interpolator is a hexadecimal RGB string.

 <a name="hsl" href="#hsl">#</a> <b>hsl</b>(<i>a</i>, <i>b</i>)

 ![hsl](https://cloud.githubusercontent.com/assets/230541/8027979/07fec100-0d58-11e5-90df-dc458ae7af10.png)

 Returns an HSL color space interpolator between the two colors *a* and *b*.
-The colors *a* and *b* need not be in HSL; they will be converted to HSL using [hsl](#hsl).
+The colors *a* and *b* need not be in HSL; they will be converted to HSL using [color.hsl](https://github.com/d3/d3-color#hsl).
 If either color’s hue or saturation is NaN, the opposing color’s channel value is used.
 The shortest path between hues is used.
 The return value of the interpolator is a hexadecimal RGB string.

 <a name="hslLong" href="#hslLong">#</a> <b>hslLong</b>(<i>a</i>, <i>b</i>)